metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > note "Note"
 > It is possible to change the number of VMs to provision by replacing the value of `NUMBER_NODES`

 > Finally, once the VMs are defined and we have their MAC address, the ironic inventory file `ironic_nodes_json` is created.
-The action of creating a node is part of the enrollment process and the first step to prepare a node to reach the "available" status.
+The action of creating a node is part of the enrollment process and the first step to prepare a node to reach the `available` status.

 ```json
 {